 The Cow Project

-The cow project, introduced in 2013 by IIMC director Dr S.K.
-Brahmachary, is very popular with UK sponsors and donors.
+The cow project was introduced in 2013 by IIMC director Dr S.K.
+Brahmachary.

 To start off the project IIMC bought their first cows from ‘cow-selling’ markets.
 Sponsors and donors wishing to support the project gave 80 Euros for each cow.

-Our Coordinator had the opportunity to witness the purchase (from a market), delivery (by boat) and presentation of a cow to a woman who lives on an island deep into the rural regions of West Bengal.
+2014.
+Our Coordinator accompanied a staff from IIMC to see the purchase (from a market), delivery (by boat) and presentation of a cow to a woman who lived on an island deep into the rural regions of West Bengal.
 The place is only accessible by boat.